ChrisPenner/Firefly/README.md

              Nothing -> toResponse ("Please provide a 'username' parameter" :: T.Text, badRequest400)
 ```

-## Should I/Shouldn't I use Curryer?
+## Should I/Shouldn't I use Firefly?

-You should use Curryer if:
+You should use Firefly if:

 - You're intimidated by monads and want to learn more!
 - You want to write a hobby project
 - You like understanding the stack you're working with (The whole lib is ~300 lines without docs/imports)

-Don't use Curryer if:
+Don't use Firefly if:

 - You'll have thousands of users
 - You want the most performant server possible